DCI/scaladci/README.md

   }
 }
 ```
-As you see there is no injection of methods into the objects.

 ## "Overriding" instance methods
-We can "override" Data instance methods with Role methods:
+In some cases we want to override the instance methods of a domain object with a Role method:
 ```Scala
   role(Source) {
     def withdraw {